redsymbol/amitools/README.md

 that ami-44444444 was created from an instance run from i-33333333, and so on.

+# ami-tag-image

+ami-tag-image lets you set the standard AMITools tags on any image, in a way that's more convenient and robust than setting them manually.
+This has several uses.

+When you create a new image via ami-create-image, these tags are set automatically.
+And if that is the only way you ever create images, you won't have to use ami-tag-image.
+But suppose you have some important AMIs that were created before then; or, you need to continue generating new images using a different technique (there are many valid reasons for this).

+ami-tag-image applies in all these situations.
+It has flags used to set the correct values for each of the required tags, with some handy error-checking.

+The options:

+    --source-image SOURCE_IMAGE
+                        Image ID of source AMI
+			(tag: source_image)
+    --source-instance SOURCE_INSTANCE
+                        ID of source instance
+			(tag: source_instance)
+    --source-region SOURCE_REGION
+                        Region for the source AMI
+			(tag: source_region)
+    --create-date CREATE_DATE
+                        Creation date, in UTC/GMT, like "20110909T233600Z"
+                        (tag: create_date)
+    --create-timestamp CREATE_TIMESTAMP
+                        Creation timestamp, in seconds since the epoch (tag: create_timestamp)

+You supply exactly one of --create-timestamp or --create-date, but NOT both.
+The value of the other will be calculated automatically by the one you supply.

 # Author

 Created by [Aaron Maxwell](http://redsymbol.net).
 To give feedback,